Skip to main content

 Learning outcomes

-1. Identify and apply the important theoretical principles that underpin negotiation process, styles, strategies and skills.
+1. Critically evaluate and apply theoretical principles underpinning negotiation processes, styles, strategies, and skills.

 Enrolment requirements